NIH-CIT-OIR-SPIS/Video_APA_DVR_Asynch/README.md

+# SCORHE Video Acquisition Playback and Annotation v1.0.1 for Windows 10 and Linux

+## Collaborators
+Dr. Ghadi Salem, PhD, SPIS, NIH
+Noah Cubert, Engineering Inter, NIH, NBIB
+Niall Cope, Biomedical Engineer Research Fellow, FDA Joshua Lehman
+Simeon Anfinrud
+Ryan Rinker
+Yoni Pederson
 SCORHE (System for Continuous Observation of Rodents in Home-cage Environment) is a system designed to monitor and analyze the behavior of animals in a monitored environment, complete with video acquisition, editing and annotation utilities.

-# SCORHE Video Acquisition Playback and Annotation v1.0.1 for Windows 10 and Linux as of 7/9/2020

-# (*NOTE: this version is for monitoring mice and features synchronous recording and as of yet does not feature the asynchronous recording)
+#(*NOTE: this version is for monitoring mice and features synchronous recording and as of yet does not feature the asynchronous recording)

 # HARDWARE NEEDED